Achievable logoAchievable logo

 Vague test questions

-You may encounter a test question regarding long-term capital gain tax rates that does not specify the specific tax rate or indicate the investor’s annual income level.
-You should assume a 15% rate on long-term capital gains if this occurs.
+You may see a test question about long-term capital gain tax rates that doesn’t specify the investor’s income level or the exact rate.
+In that case, assume a 15% rate for long-term capital gains.

 Rate Individuals Married filing jointly